niteshjeganathan/OOPS/README.md

     }

     void announce(Person person) {
-        cout << person.name << " took the subject: " << name << endl; //class has access to the private member data of the other class, not possible through inheritance
+        cout << person.name << " took the subject: " << name << endl; //class has access to the private member data of
+//the other class, not possible through inheritance
     }
 };